 Line 5a. - Enter the total payroll for employees employed within the zone during the taxable year.
-Caution: The determination of "employees employed within the zone" is different than the increase in employees required in determining the eligibility for the income tax credit as set by the Department of Business, Economic Development, and Tourism.
-In order to qualify for the income tax benefits, an employee's services to the EZ company must be: 1) performed entirely within enterprise zones in the same county that the company has been qualified in, or 2) the individual's service must be performed both within and outside enterprise zones within the same county, but the service performed outside of enterprise zones in the same county is only incidental to the individual's service within the zones.
+Caution: The determination of "employees employed within the zone" is different than the increase in employees required in determining the eligibility for the increase in employees required in determining the eligibility for the increase in employees required for the income tax benefits, an employee's services to the EZ company must be: 1) performed entirely within enterprise zones in the same county that the company has been qualified in, or 2) the individual's service must be performed both within and outside enterprise zones within the same county, but the service performed outside of enterprise zones in the same county is only incidental to the individual's service within the zones.